-- Prohibited from dealing with any Designated Bank or Designated Entity (including establishing business relations with, undertaking any transaction for or entering into any financial transaction with them). - Required to immediately freeze all funds and assets owned or controlled by a Designated Bank or Designated Entity. - Prohibited from entering into financial transactions or providing financial assistance in relation to the export from, transhipment in or transit through, Singapore or any other jurisdiction to Russia of: (i) any item specified in any Category Code in the List of Military Goods set out in Division 2 of Part 1 of the Schedule to the Strategic Goods (Control) Order 2021; or (ii) any item specified in any Category Code under Category 3 (Electronics),
+- prohibited from dealing with any Designated Bank or Designated Entity (including establishing business relations with, undertaking any transaction for or entering into any financial transaction with them). - required immediately to freeze all funds and assets owned or controlled by a Designated Bank or Designated Entity. - prohibited from entering into financial transactions or providing financial assistance in relation to the export from, transhipment in or transit through, Singapore or any other jurisdiction to Russia of: (1) any item specified in any Category Code in the List of Military Goods set out in Division 2 of Part 1 of the Schedule to the Strategic Goods (Control) Order 2021; or (2) any item specified in any Category Code under Category 3 (Electronics),